samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> Run for 90 minutes at an Easy-Moderate, RPE6 pace today.
+> Run for 90min at an Easy-Moderate, RPE6 pace today.

 ## Week 7